-The old library presents tokens as triplets or numbers, the new library presents a userdata object.
-The old library used a callback to intercept tokens in the input but the new library provides a basic scanner infrastructure that can be used to write macros that accept a wide range of arguments.
+The token library provides means to intercept the input and deal with it at the Lua level.
+The library provides a basic scanner infrastructure that can be used to write macros that accept a wide range of arguments.
 This interface is on purpose kept general and as performance is quite ok one can build additional parsers without too much overhead.
 It's up to macro package writers to see how they can benefit from this as the main principle behind LuaTEX is to provide a minimal set of tools and no solutions.

-The current functions in the token namespace are given in the next table:
+The functions provided in the token namespace are given in the next table:

 function argument result

 is_token token checks if the given argument is a token userdatum

 get_next returns the next token in the input

 scan_keyword string returns true if the given keyword is gobbled

 scan_int returns a number

 scan_dimen infinity, mu-units returns a number representing a dimension and or two

 numbers being the filler and order

 scan_glue mu-units returns a glue spec node

 scan_toks definer, expand returns a table of tokens token list (this can become a

 linked list in later releases)

 scan_code bitset returns a character if its category is in the given bitset

 (representing catcodes)

-scan_string returns a string given between $\{\}$, as $\mbox{\mbox{macro}}$ or as se-
+scan_string returns a string given between $\{\}$ , as $\mbox{\mbox{\it macro}}$ or as se-

 quence of characters with catcode 11 or 12

 scan_word returns a sequence of characters with catcode 11 or 12

 as string

 scan_csname returns foo after scanning \foo

 set_macro see below assign a macro

 create returns a userdata token object of the given control se-

 quence name (or character); this interface can change

 The scanners can be considered stable apart from the one scanning for a token.
 This is because futures releases can return a linked list instead of a table (as with nodes).
-The scan_code function takes an optional number, the keyword function a normal Lua string.
+The scan\code function takes an optional number, the keyword function a normal Lua string.
 The infinity boolean signals that we also permit fill as dimension and the mu-units flags the scanner that we expect math units.
 When scanning tokens we can indicate that we are defining a macro, in which case the result will also provide information about what arguments are expected and in the result this is separated from the meaning by a separator token.
 The expand flag determines if the list will be expanded.